JasleenShergill/Covid-s-Effect-on-Real-Estate/README.md

 The slide deck of our presentation can be found as a PDF, titled: Presentation - Analysis of the housing market in Canada before and after the pandemic.PDF.

 As a group, we agreed to investigate COVID-19’s impact on Real Estate.
 Six  tentative research questions have been tabled.
-The project has been broken  down into five distinct phases starting with data gathering followed data  cleaning, statistical analysis, visuals creation and final analysis.
+The project has been broken  down into five distinct phases starting with data gathering followed by data  cleaning, statistical analysis, visuals creation and final analysis.

 -----------------------------------------------------------------------------------------------------------
 (n.d.).
 Canadian Housing Market Stats.
 CREA. https://stats.crea.ca/en-CA/